Benefits of becoming a FIP Member Organisation

 Please have a look if the criteria for acceptance of membership are met.
 These criteria are defined in the FIP Statutes, under article 5 - Member Organisations.

 Under article 9 - Admission of members, you will have a short description of the process leading to the admission of a new member organisation.
-More detailed information about the process is available in the FIP Rules of Procedure BU-1 Admission and cancellation of Member Organisations.
+More detailed information about the process is available in the FIP Rules of Procedure BU-A1 Admission and cancellation of Member Organisations.

 Please keep in mind that a country may be represented by more than one member organisation.

-If your association wishes to apply for the status of member organisation of FIP, please send a letter signed by an authorized officer of the association (e.g. your president or your CEO) with a copy of the statuses, in English, French, Spanish or German, and the number of pharmacists and/or pharmaceutical scientists to FIP.
+If your association wishes to apply for the status of member organisation of FIP, please send a letter signed by an authorized officer of the association (e.g. your president or your CEO) and complete the application form and submit it together with a copy of the statutes, in English, French, Spanish or German, and the number of pharmacists and/or pharmaceutical scientists to FIP to the CEO of FIP at email@example.com.